Qualifying Life Event: Everything You Need to Know

 A qualifying life event determines when you can get new health care coverage beyond the open enrollment period.4 min read

-The open enrollment period for the Affordable Healthcare Act was previously three months long.
+The open enrollment period for the Affordable Care Act was previously three months long.
 Dates went from November 1st to January 31st.
-While legal changes to the Affordable Healthcare Act have been minor, administrative changes have occurred limiting access to healthcare and reducing the time for open enrollment.
-The current window is now four weeks instead of twelve weeks and span from November 1st to December 15th.
-This may change in the future, as priorities and motives change, so it’s important to check current administration guidelines.
+While legal changes to the Affordable Care Act have been minor, administrative changes have occurred limiting access to healthcare and reducing the time for open enrollment.
+The current window is now four weeks instead of twelve weeks, it spans from November 1st to December 15th.
+This may change in the future as priorities and motives change, so it’s important to check current administration guidelines.

 How Soon Can You Get Coverage Started During A Special Enrollment Period?

 Rules governing the open enrollment period of the Affordable Care Act also apply during special enrollment periods.
 A qualifying life event allows you to purchase coverage within your marketplace beginning on the first day of the following month if you have enrolled by the 15th of that month.
 There are, however, some exceptions that will allow coverage to begin on the same day.
 One example is the birth or adoption of a child.

 Hardship exemptions also exist in exceptional circumstances.
 These can trigger a special enrollment period of 60 days.
 Some examples of an exceptional circumstance include natural disasters, an unexpected hospitalization, or even a temporary cognitive disability.
 An enrollment error that was created by HealthCare.gov, your insurance provider, or broker may also qualify as a hardship exemption.